krembolabs/comment-styler/README.md

 ## Features

-The extension supports the following styles:
+The extension allows you to edit the following styles:

 * Bold
 * Italic